Welcome to today's edition of the Rush 24-7 podcast.

 So there's clearly more than pneumonia.

-So they take her to Chelsea's ER.
+So they take her to Chelsea's ER, her daughter's apartment.

 But here's what it boils down to.

-They've got her, they've got her sitting.
+They've got her sitting.

-They are quaking in their boots because they can't predict these episodes, these incidents, whatever, whatever they are.
+They are quaking in their boots because they can't predict these episodes, these incidents, whatever they are.

 Do you think that if they had known that attending the 9-11 rally would end up as it did, you think they would have let her go?